davidesidoti/astrocourse/PROGRESS.md

 **March 24, 2025 (Latest)**
 - Continued development of the Physics module
+- Completed content for Sections 7-8:
+  - Section 7: Electromagnetism - Covering electric fields and forces, magnetic fields and forces, electromagnetic induction, Maxwell's equations, electromagnetic radiation in astronomy, plasma physics, and applications in solar/stellar activity, cosmic particle acceleration, radio astronomy, and magnetized compact objects
+  - Section 8: Optics and Light - Covering the nature of light, reflection and refraction, interference and diffraction, polarization, optical instruments in astronomy, spectroscopy, astronomical applications of optics, telescopes and observatories, and advanced topics in optics
+- Implemented two new interactive elements:
+  - Electromagnetic Field Visualizer with features for:
+    - 3D visualization of electric and magnetic fields
+    - Interactive exploration of field interactions
+    - Simulation of electromagnetic waves
+    - Visualization of charged particle motion in fields
+    - Multiple preset astronomical scenarios (solar magnetic field, pulsar magnetosphere, Earth's magnetosphere, cosmic ray propagation, radio galaxy jet, magnetic reconnection)
+    - Educational tabs on electromagnetic basics, astronomy applications, and advanced topics
+  - Relativity Demonstrator with features for:
+    - Multiple visualization modes: time dilation, length contraction, spacetime curvature, gravitational lensing, reference frame transformations, and light cones
+    - Interactive controls for velocity, mass, and distance parameters
+    - Preset astronomical scenarios (black hole, neutron star, binary pulsar, relativistic jet, galaxy cluster, expanding universe)
+    - Educational tabs on special relativity, general relativity, and astronomy applications
+    - Real-time calculation and display of relativistic effects
+- All components have been committed to the repository with detailed commit messages

+**March 24, 2025 (Earlier)**
+- Continued development of the Physics module
 - Completed content for Sections 5-6:
   - Section 5: Oscillations and Waves - Covering simple harmonic motion, pendulums and springs, wave properties and behavior, standing waves and resonance, and applications in stellar oscillations, planetary ring resonances, and gravitational waves
   - Section 6: Fluid Mechanics and Thermodynamics - Covering fluid statics and dynamics, hydrostatic equilibrium, thermodynamic laws, heat transfer mechanisms, and applications in stellar structure, planetary atmospheres, accretion processes, and interstellar medium